-The percentage of pupils (excluding those attending Melrose, Beechwood or Blanchelande, since data was not available) not achieving at least level 4 in both Maths and English at the end of key stage 2 was calculated.
-In 2019, this was 21.9% of pupils, compared to 14.2% in 2018.
+The percentage of pupils (excluding those attending Melrose, Beechwood or Blanchelande, since data was not available) not achieving at least level 4 at the end of key stage 2 has previously been calculated.
+In 2020 the data was collected at the end of the Spring term rather than the Summer term, so the figures are not comparable and therefore not included in this report.
+In future reports attainment in maths, reading and writing will be included.

-The percentage of pupils (including those attending Ladies College, Elizabeth College or Blanchelande) not achieving five or more GCSEs at grade G or higher, or equivalent, at the end of key stage 4 was calculated.
-In 2019, this included 8.0% of pupils, compared to 6.2% in 2018.
+The percentage of pupils (including those attending Ladies College, Elizabeth College or Blanchelande) not achieving five or more GCSEs at grade 1 or higher, or equivalent, at the end of key stage 4 was calculated.
+In 2020, the grading was based on teacher assessment rather than examinations, so the time series should be treated with caution.

-The secondary school absence rate (excluding those attending Ladies College, Elizabeth College or Blanchelande, since data was not available) was 6.8% in 2019, compared to 6.4% in 2018.
+The secondary school absence rate (excluding those attending Ladies College, Elizabeth College or Blanchelande, since data was not available) was calculated.
 This includes authorised absence (e.g. sickness) and unauthorised absence (e.g. holidays in term time).
+The 2020 figure was collected in Autumn 2019 as, due to the restrictions put in place to reduce the impact of COVID-19, school attendance was interrupted during much of 2020.
+Again, the time series should be treated with caution.